/ /

 • Pass Required: America the Beautiful Pass

-The Naches Peak Loop be the best bang-for-your-buck hike in Washington State.
-It has everything you’re looking for – a picturesque lake (with stunning views of the Mountain), wildflower-laden meadows bursting with all sorts of color in the early summer, and great views of Mount Rainier.
+It has everything you’re probably looking for – a picturesque lake (with stunning views of the Mountain), wildflower-laden meadows bursting with all sorts of color in the early summer, and great views of Mount Rainier.
 All for a relatively easy 3.5 miles!

 One thing you should definitely know before you hit the trail – do this hike clockwise starting from the Tipsoo Lake parking lot (or from one of the other parking lots nearby – it doesn’t matter, just do it clockwise!).